-Since the introduction of Gilead's Harvoni® and AbbVie's VIEKIRA PAK® in late 2014, the reported worldwide sales of the leading HCV therapies have declined from \$23 billion in 2015 to \$3.9 billion in 2020.
-Through the first nine months of calendar 2021, reported worldwide net sales were \$2.8 billion.
+Since the introduction of Gilead's Harvoni® and AbbVie's VIEKIRA PAK® in late 2014, the reported worldwide sales of the leading HCV therapies have declined from \$23 billion in 2015 to \$3.6 billion in 2021.
+Through the first nine months of calendar 2022, reported worldwide net sales were \$2.5 billion.
 HCV sales have declined since their peak in 2015 due to payers obtaining additional discounts, competitive market dynamics and a decline in the number of patients treated annually after the initial wave of diagnosed chronic HCV patients who had urgency for treatment.
-After the regulatory approvals of MAVYRET and Gilead's Vosevi® in 2017, Johnson & Johnson and Merck announced they had terminated their development of additional HCV treatments.
 Despite the high numbers of HCV patients that have been successfully treated, there remains a large population of chronic HCV-infected patients who have yet to be treated with one of the newer "high cure" regimens.
 In addition, and as noted above, new HCV infections (principally in association with IV drug use) are an ongoing target population for treatment.

-During 2021 and 2020, COVID-19 has also impacted new HCV patient volumes, HCV diagnoses, HCV prescriptions and sales of MAVYRET/MAVIRET worldwide.
+COVID-19 has also impacted new HCV patient volumes, HCV diagnoses, HCV prescriptions and sales of MAVYRET/MAVIRET worldwide.
 While new HCV infections are continuing, at this time it is uncertain when and the extent to which treatment of new HCV patients and revenues will return to pre-COVID-19 levels.